GAM-team/GAM/docs/GamUpdates.md

 See [Downloads](https://github.com/taers232c/GAMADV-XTD3/wiki/Downloads) for Windows or other options, including manual installation.

+### 6.64.08

+Fixed bug in `redirect csv - todrive tdtitle "File Title" tdsheettitle "Sheet Title"` where "Sheet Title" was not assigned to the new sheet.

 ### 6.64.07

 Updated `gam <UserTypeEntity> move drivefile` to handle the following error: